VladimirV99/MultiFrame/README.md

 - **Easy** - Controls switch every 10 points.
 Obstacles are slower and more distant
 - **Medium** - Controls switch every point.
 This is the default dual frame mode
 - **Hard** - Controls switch randomly each received point.
-Distance between obstacles is shorter
+Distance between obstacles is longer to compensate
 - **Custom** - You can manually configure all mode options to make the game difficult as you like.
 Note that not all possible configurations are playable

 ## Programming